svrooij/svrooij.github.io/_posts/2022-09-13-replace-teams-owner.md

 twitter_image: /assets/images/2022/09/remove-owner-with-powershell.png
 ---

-Microsoft Teams without an owner are no longer managable, so what happens if some user leaves the company and he/she was an owner in several Teams?
+Microsoft Teams without an owner are no longer manageable, so what happens if some user leaves the company and he/she was an owner in several Teams?

 <!--more-->